 The Act requires lobbyists, lobbying firms or principals to register, unless otherwise excluded in the Act.
-This registration must be filed within ten days of acting in any capacity as a lobbyist, lobbying firm or principal.
-Each registration shall be accompanied by a \$300 biennial registration fee (subject to adjustments).
+Each registration shall be accompanied by a \$100 biennial registration fee (subject to adjustments for inflation).
 Exclusions are granted to:

-- persons who limit their lobbying to testifying before a committee or agency; - employees of those who publish or broadcast news while engaged in gathering, disseminating or commenting on the news to the general public in the ordinary course of business; - persons who do not receive economic consideration for lobbying; - persons who do not receive more than \$2,500 in the aggregate in any one reporting period (quarterly); - persons who lobby on behalf of an employer if lobbying represents less than 20 hours during any reporting period; - persons whose total expenses for lobbying purposes do not exceed \$2,500 during any reporting period; - elected or appointed state officials, state employees, or officials of political subdivisions acting in their official capacity; - an individual representing a bona fide church or bona fide religious body of which the individual is a member where the lobbying is solely for the purpose of protecting the constitutional right to the free exercise of religion; - persons who serve on an advisory board, working group or task force at the request of an agency or the general assembly; - participating as a party or as an attorney at law or representative of a party, case or controversy in any administrative adjudication; - expenditures and other transactions subject to reporting under Article XVI of the Pennsylvania Election Code (relating to campaign finance); and - vendor activities under 62 Pa.C.S. §§ 514 (relating to small procurements), 516 (relating to emergency procurements) and efforts directly related to responding to publicly advertised invitations to bid and requests for proposals.
+- -- persons who limit their lobbying to testifying before a committee or agency; - -- employees of those who publish or broadcast news while engaged in gathering, disseminating or commenting on the news to the general public in the ordinary course of business; - -- persons who do not receive economic consideration for lobbying; - -- persons who do not receive more than \$2,500 in the aggregate in any one reporting period (quarterly); - -- persons who lobby on behalf of an employer if lobbying represents less than 20 hours during any reporting period; - -- persons whose total expenses for lobbying purposes do not exceed \$2,500 during any reporting period; - -- elected or appointed state officials, state employees, or officials of political subdivisions acting in their official capacity; - -- an individual representing a bona fide church or bona fide religious body of which the individual is a member where the lobbying is solely for the purpose of protecting the constitutional right to the free exercise of religion; - -- persons who serve on an advisory board, working group or task force at the request of an agency or the general assembly; - -- participating as a party or as an attorney at law or representative of a party, case or controversy in any administrative adjudication; - -- expenditures and other transactions subject to reporting under Article XVI of the Pennsylvania Election Code (relating to campaign finance); and - -- vendor activities under 62 Pa.C.S. §§ 514 (relating to small procurements), 516 (relating to emergency procurements) and efforts directly related to responding to publicly advertised invitations to bid and requests for proposals.